-Meal Prices

-Full Price Breakfast: \$1.00Full Price Lunch:\$1.50

-Reduced Price Breakfast: \$0.30 Reduced Price Lunch: \$0.40

-Milk is included with a cafeteria meal.
+Meal Prices: Breakfast: No Charge Lunch: No Charge Extra Milk: \$0.40 Extra Juice: \$0.50 Milk is included with a cafeteria meal.
 Milk may be purchased to accompany a lunch from home.
-Students are to pay charges and purchase extra days on their ticket before or after school or at morning recess, but not during lunch.

-Free or reduced price meals are available.
-Contact the school office for information and forms or call the Food Services Director at 865-1291.

 Please notify the office and provide a doctor's note if your child has specific food allergies requiring food substitutions.
 When in the cafeteria students are to stay in their seats and talk in normal voices.

 No food is to be taken out of the cafeteria.
 Students must clean up after themselves.